372groupproject/milestones-team13-cnguyen32-zwiegand/README.txt

 game of snake in scratch.

-To use the game just click the flag and the ball, which is the "snake", will begin to move.
-Control the snake with your arrow keys and "eat" the fruit.
-When you collide with the apple you will gain a point, and the fruit will move somewhere else in the map.
-Do not run into walls because that will cause the game to end, the snake will stop moving.

-As of 4/20/2020 we have finished :
-- Snake controls
-- Fruit behavior (collision, repositioning, and point accumulation)
-- Death by Walls (death when snake collides with wall).

-We still wish to implement:
-- A simple start menu
-- Actually turn the snake into a snake.
-	Right now the "snake" is just a ball, and does not grow as it eats.
-	The trickiest part for the game will be to extend the snake, and have its extended segments properly follow the leader.
-	We will also need to implment death by running into another segment.
-- Simple gameover message displaying score and option to restart game.
+To use the game just click the flag and you whould be presented with the Start Menu.

+Clicking the start button will take you to the game.

+Press any arrow key and the snake will begin to move.

+As you eat fruit the snake will grow and your score will go up.
+Watch out!
+As your score increases, so does the number of bombs on the map.

+The game ends from you hitting the walls or a bomb.

+Known Features??
+We have all the bombs respawn at random locations everytime you get a point.
+This makes the game more interesting, but there is a chance that a bomb will spawn on top of the snake.
+You can crawl over yourself unlik normal snake games, so a strategy to try is consolidate your snake into a smaller area as it gets bigger.

 Milestone 4
 ==============================================================